niccokunzmann/somarosa.co.uk/content/offerings/1-1-container.md

 ## What will we discover in your Journey?

 Each container is unique, because each person and their journey is different.
 Each person's body speaks a different story.
-And we give space for the body to speak its story, to listen, and how to understand the messages of what's needed, what's desired.
+And we give space for the body to speak its story, for how we can connect to the pleasures within your body.

 ## Your Journey
 ## Your Body
-## Your Needs
+## Your Pleasure

-Supporting your journey with your pleasure with embodiment, supported self-holding & resourcing along your discovery

 {{< image-section left=true image="/img/embodiment2.jpg" alt="" >}}
-## Online 1-1

-{{< /image-section >}}
--

 Held Container tailored to where you're at on your journey, setting the pace that's right for your nervous system as healing can only unfold when the nervous system feels safe.
 I work intuitively to pull in practices that suit where you're at.
 These session outlines are not rigid structures and so are not limited to what's outlined below.
+{{< /image-section >}}

+## Online 1-1
-Reclaiming your Self Love & Self Pleasure
+##Reclaiming your Self Love & Self Pleasure

 Tailored practices meeting you within:
 - Creating or deepening embodied connection to your pleasure & body
 - Cultivating love for yourself & your body